Phillie Phanatic: Honors

 The Phanatic was voted "best mascot ever" by Sports Illustrated Kids.
 In January 2008, Forbes magazine named the Phanatic the best mascot in sports.

 In 2005, David Raymond founded the Mascot Hall of Fame, and the Phanatic was inducted as a charter member.
 Since 2003, Burgoyne has written several children's books, published by the team, featuring the Phanatic.

 In 2009, the Phanatic was one of several recipients of the Great Friend to Kids (GFTK) Awards, given by the Please Touch Museum (the Children's Museum of Philadelphia).

 The Phillie Phanatic, along with Youppi! also designed by Erickson, the mascot of the Montreal Expos, and the San Diego Chicken, are the only mascots on display in the National Baseball Hall of Fame and Museum in Cooperstown, New York.

-In 2010, an assortment of 5 ft tall, 100 lb fiberglass statues were painted by artists and placed on display throughout Philadelphia from April through August with all proceeds going to Phillies' Charities.
+In 2010, an assortment of 5 ft tall, 100 lb fiberglass Phillie Phanatic statues were painted by artists and placed on display throughout Philadelphia from April through August with all proceeds going to Phillies' Charities.

 In 2015, Good Morning America bestowed the honor of the best mascot in baseball on the Phanatic.